 Life is stressful.
 Working, bills, the economy, errands, love, family, commuting — lots of stress.
 It all becomes a mountain and causes us so much anxiety.

-When we feel stress, it’s important we relieve it and one of the best ways to do that is to travel.
+When we feel stress, it’s important that we relieve it and one of the best ways to do that is through travel.
 Travel can refresh us.
-It is like a time out from life — just like from grade school but this time it is fun.
-It slows us down, makes us stop and smell the roses, and creates a little change from the norm in our life.
+It is like a time-out from life — just like from grade school but this time it is fun.
+It slows us down, makes us stop and smell the roses, and creates a little change from the normal patterns in our life.

-Travel makes for a great break for when you are feeling low.
+Travel makes for a great break when you are feeling low.
 Whether you take a weekend, a week, a month, or a year, just getting out and doing something different can recharge the batteries.
-The excitement, the fun, the new places give you more energy and bring you back into focus.
+The excitement, the fun, and the new places you see give you more energy and bring you back into focus.

 However, only a small fraction of travel is like that.
-Traveling is actually very cheap.
-With the economy doing poorly, that is even more important today than ever before (though low cost has always been good).
-As an added bonus, travel companies are now slashing prices and airlines are cutting fares to try to get people to travel more so the cost of traveling is getting even cheaper.
+Traveling can be very cheap and with the economy doing poorly, that’s even more important today than ever before (although low-cost travel has always been a good thing).
+As an added bonus, travel companies are now slashing prices and airlines are cutting fares to try to get people to travel more, so the cost of traveling is getting even cheaper.

-So the next time you have visions of white sand beaches or climbing Mt.
+So, the next time you have visions of white sand beaches or climbing Mt.
 Everest, just do it.
 You never know what you’ll miss by waiting.